-The following is a description of each transaction since January 1, 2021, and each proposed transaction in which:
+The following is a description of each transaction since January 1, 2022, and each proposed transaction in which:

-- we have been or are to be a participant; - the amount involved exceeds or will exceed the lesser of \$120,000 or one percent of the average of our total assets at year end for the last two fiscal years; and - any of our directors, nominees for director, executive officers or beneficial holders of more than 5% of our capital stock, or any immediate family member of or person sharing the household with any of these individuals (other than tenants or employees), had or will have a direct or indirect material interest.
+- we have been or are to be a participant; - the amount involved exceeds or will exceed the lesser of \$120,000 or one percent of the average of our total assets at year end for the last two fiscal years; - any of our directors, nominees for director, executive officers or beneficial holders of more than 5% of our capital stock, or any immediate family member of or person sharing the household with any of these individuals (other than tenants or employees), had or will have a direct or indirect material interest.

 Brent David Hitson, a director of Southern States and a partner at the law firm of Burr & Forman in Birmingham, Alabama, performs legal services for Southern States.
-Legal fees paid by Southern States to Burr & Foreman totaled \$429,412 for the year ended December 31, 2021 and \$24,147 for the three months ended March 31, 2022.
+Legal fees paid by Southern States to Burr & Foreman totaled \$117,154 for the year ended December 31, 2022.

 Jay Florey Pumroy, a director of Southern States and a partner at the law firm of Wilson, Dillon, Pumroy and James, Anniston, Alabama, performs legal services for Southern States.
-Legal fees paid by Southern States to Wilson, Dillon Pumroy and James totaled \$44,389 for the year ended December 31, 2021 and \$10,449 for the three months ended March 31, 2022.
+Legal fees paid by Southern States to Wilson, Dillon Pumroy and James totaled \$40,923 for the year ended December 31, 2022.
 Additional fees were paid to Mr. Pumroy's firm directly by the Bank's loan customers in connection with loan closings.

 In 2021, Southern States became a corporate sponsor of an ARCA Menards Series race car and a NASCAR Camping World Truck Series race truck fielded by Bret Holmes.
 Bret Holmes is the son of director Brian Stacy Holmes.
 The Company made a one-time payment of \$200,000 for an annual sponsorship during the three months ended March 31, 2021.
-Under the sponsorship, Southern States' brand is displayed on the ARCA car, NASCAR truck, car hauler, crew uniforms, driver uniform, and social media pages, and hospitality services are made available for Southern States' customers at race events, including credentials and pit passes for garage and race experiences.
+Under the sponsorship, Southern States' brand was displayed on the ARCA car, NASCAR truck, car hauler, crew uniforms, driver uniform, and social media pages, and hospitality services are made available for Southern States' customers at race events, including credentials and pit passes for garage and race experiences.
 In 2022, the sponsorship was \$25,000 and sponsored one race.

-Southern States has an arrangement with Holmes Aviation, LLC, a company owned by director Brian Statey Holmes to rent, when needed, a Beechcraft King Air turboprop airplane for use by Southern States for company purposes.
+Southern States has an arrangement with Holmes Aviation, LLC, a company owned by director Brian Staty Holmes to rent, when needed, a Beechcraft King Air turboprop airplane for use by Southern States for company purposes.
 Southern States pays for use of the aircraft on an hourly rate plus the costs of the pilot and airport fees.
-Southern States paid \$26,874 for the year ended December 31, 2021 and \$24,040 during the three months ended March 31, 2022.
+Southern States paid \$52,916 for the year ended December 31, 2022.